 The Equality Act’s provisions for pregnancy and maternity cover all areas of employment, including, but not limited, to:

-The Employment Rights Act and the Maternity and Parental Leave Regulations also give employees (not other workers) additional protection.
-This legislation makes dismissal automatically unfair if it is due to an employee’s pregnancy or maternity leave.
+The Employment Rights Act and the Maternity and Parental Leave Regulations also gives employees (not workers) additional protection.
+This legislation makes dismissal automatically unfair if it is due to your pregnancy or maternity leave.
 Subjecting a woman to any other detriment due to her pregnancy or maternity leave is unlawful.

 Pregnancy and maternity discrimination arises where a woman is treated unfavourably because of her: